 A lot!
-With over 300 days of sun a year, there is no bad time to visit.
+With over 300 days of sun a year, there are tons of things to do in Ruidoso and no bad time to visit.
 It’s surrounded by over a million acres of forest to hike, bike and horseback ride to your heart’s content.
 The area is also home to Smokey the Bear and herds of wild horses.
 Your neighbors will be of the furry and fuzzy variety, as elk, deer, and bears are known to amble about.
 Grindstone and Alto Lakes are the perfect places to unwind fishing, hiking, mountain biking, or simply walking amongst the wildflowers.
 There are over 200 species of migratory birds that flitter about, so you’ll really be “one with the birds” as they say.

-That sounds pretty great…what else is there to do?
+That sounds pretty great…what else is there to do in Ruidoso?

 I like the outdoors, but I’m also a city girl.
 What’s the town like?